Zumiez (NASDAQ:ZUMZ) Updates Q3 2022 Earnings Guidance

-Zumiez (NASDAQ:ZUMZ – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
+Zumiez (NASDAQ:ZUMZ – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.03-$0.18 for the period.
 The company issued revenue guidance of $220.00 million-$228.00 million, compared to the consensus revenue estimate of $278.62 million.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Captrust Financial Advisors increased its stake in Zumiez by 946.8% in the 1st quarter.
-Captrust Financial Advisors now owns 806 shares of the apparel and footwear maker’s stock worth $31,000 after buying an additional 729 shares in the last quarter.
-Raymond James & Associates boosted its holdings in shares of Zumiez by 17.5% during the 1st quarter.
-Raymond James & Associates now owns 9,403 shares of the apparel and footwear maker’s stock valued at $359,000 after purchasing an additional 1,400 shares during the last quarter.
-MetLife Investment Management LLC boosted its holdings in shares of Zumiez by 54.6% during the 1st quarter.
-MetLife Investment Management LLC now owns 11,362 shares of the apparel and footwear maker’s stock valued at $434,000 after purchasing an additional 4,012 shares during the last quarter.
-Envestnet Asset Management Inc. boosted its holdings in shares of Zumiez by 4.1% during the 2nd quarter.
-Envestnet Asset Management Inc. now owns 13,475 shares of the apparel and footwear maker’s stock valued at $350,000 after purchasing an additional 528 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its holdings in shares of Zumiez by 4.2% in the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 16,838 shares of the apparel and footwear maker’s stock valued at $643,000 after acquiring an additional 672 shares during the last quarter.
-87.11% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the business.
+Renaissance Technologies LLC raised its position in Zumiez by 134.9% in the 2nd quarter.
+Renaissance Technologies LLC now owns 302,008 shares of the apparel and footwear maker’s stock valued at $7,852,000 after purchasing an additional 173,415 shares during the last quarter.
+Northern Trust Corp raised its position in Zumiez by 7.0% in the 2nd quarter.
+Northern Trust Corp now owns 285,120 shares of the apparel and footwear maker’s stock valued at $7,413,000 after purchasing an additional 18,639 shares during the last quarter.
+Goldman Sachs Group Inc. raised its position in Zumiez by 24.8% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 160,173 shares of the apparel and footwear maker’s stock valued at $4,165,000 after purchasing an additional 31,860 shares during the last quarter.
+Invesco Ltd. raised its position in Zumiez by 15.5% in the 1st quarter.
+Invesco Ltd. now owns 149,730 shares of the apparel and footwear maker’s stock valued at $5,722,000 after purchasing an additional 20,065 shares during the last quarter.
+Finally, Millennium Management LLC raised its position in Zumiez by 49.1% in the 2nd quarter.
+Millennium Management LLC now owns 135,592 shares of the apparel and footwear maker’s stock valued at $3,525,000 after purchasing an additional 44,652 shares during the last quarter.
+Institutional investors own 87.11% of the company’s stock.

 About Zumiez